How Many Credit Cards Should I Have?

 For example, it’s logical to apply for a credit card with a travel reward program if you travel frequently.
 Different credit card issuers offer various credit card perks, like free miles, travel insurance, or free hotel rooms.
 Cashbacks on selected purchases are also among common credit card benefits.

-Downsides of Applying for Multiple Credit Cards at Once
+Downsides of Having Multiple Credit Cards

-Although more credit cards can help you build your credit score, they can also negatively impact your creditworthiness, especially if you apply for more than one credit card at the same time.
 That’s because credit card companies can start suspecting you’ve applied for multiple credit cards at the same time just to benefit from the welcome bonuses.
 Since many such customers cancel their credit cards afterward, credit card issuers impose additional eligibility requirements.

 Albert Einstein is said to have identified compound interest as mankind’s greatest invention.
 That story’s probably apocryphal, but it conveys a deep truth about the power of fiscal policy to change the world along with our daily lives.
 Civilization became possible only when Sumerians of the Bronze Age invented money.
 Today, economic issues influence every aspect of daily life.
 My job at Fortunly is an opportunity to analyze government policies and banking practices, sharing the results of my research in articles that can help you make better, smarter decisions for yourself and your family.